 Capitol Psychological Assessment

-Have you suspected that you may have Autism Spectrum Disorder (ASD)?
-Have others told you that you may have ASD?
+Have you suspected that you or your child may be Autistic?
+Have others told you that you or your child may be Autistic?
+Have you or your child frequently felt different or misunderstood by others?
 Have you noticed it is difficult for you or your child to start or maintain conversations with peers?
-Have you noticed it is difficult for you or your child to understand jokes, sarcasm, or social cues that others find obvious?
+Have you noticed that you or you child seem to have difficulty managing in educational or occupational settings?
 Have you found that certain lights, sounds, textures, or even smells seem to impact you or your child, more than others?
-Do you feel like you or your child are not reaching their full potential?
-We at Capitol Psychological Assessment are here to help!
+We at Capitol Psychological Assessment are here to help you gain clarity and understanding!

-Autism Spectrum Disorder (ASD) is a neurodevelopmental disorder that can affect how we understand and interact with the world around us.
-It’s like having a unique operating system in your brain.
-Just like some people are great at playing music or sports, people with ASD have their own strengths and challenges.
-ASD can affect a few main areas:
+Autism is a natural variation of the human brain that includes differences in development, communication, understanding, and experience of the world.
+It’s like having a unique operating system in your brain that may impact how you understand and interact with others.
+Just like some people are great at playing music or sports, Autistic individuals have their own strengths and challenges.
+Autism may look different in a few ways:

-1. Communication: People with ASD might find it hard to pick up on social cues, like understanding when someone is joking or feeling sad.
+1. Communication: Autistic individuals might find it hard to pick up on neurotypical social cues, like understanding when someone is joking or feeling sad.
 They might also have difficulty expressing themselves through words or gestures.
 But that doesn’t mean they don’t want to communicate – they just have their own way of doing it.

-2. Social Interaction: Making friends and understanding social situations can be a bit trickier for people with ASD.
+2. Social Interaction: Making friends and understanding social situations can be a bit trickier for Autistic individuals.
 They might not always know how to start conversations or join in group activities, but that doesn’t mean they don’t want to be part of things.

 4. Sensory Sensitivity: Imagine having super senses – like being able to hear sounds that others can’t, or feeling textures more intensely.
-People with ASD can have these super-sensitive senses, and it might sometimes make certain sounds, lights, or textures uncomfortable for them.
+Autistic individuals can have these super-sensitive senses, and it might sometimes make certain sounds, lights, or textures uncomfortable for them.

-Why is ASD testing important and what does it consist of?
+Why is Autism testing important and what does it consist of?

-An individual may want to get tested for ASD if they are experiencing challenges in areas of communication or social interaction.
-Psychological testing can help an individual better understand why they are experiencing these challenges and to receive a diagnosis that can help validate and explain their experiences.
-An accurate ASD diagnosis can also help inform treatment decisions and open doors to a range of services such as speech therapy, occupational therapy, behavioral interventions, and/or educational accommodations.
-Lastly, receiving an accurate diagnosis of ASD may help empower the individual to advocate for themselves, help provide the individual’s family with valuable insight, and help individuals connect to a large community of people who share similar experiences.
+An individual may want to get tested for Autism if they are experiencing challenges in areas of communication or social interaction.
+Psychological testing can help an individual better understand why they are experiencing these challenges and to receive clarity that can help validate and explain their experiences.
+Learning that you are Autistic may also help inform treatment decisions and open doors to a range of services such as speech therapy, occupational therapy, behavioral interventions, and/or educational accommodations.
+Lastly, determining that you are Autistic may help empower the individual to advocate for themselves, help provide the individual’s family with valuable insight, and help individuals connect to a large community of people who share similar experiences.

-Autism Spectrum Disorder (ASD) testing is a process designed to better understand how you or your child’s brain works and whether certain behaviors and experiences you/your child have might be related to ASD.
-At Capitol Psychological Assessment, ASD testing involves a series of assessments and conversations with a trained psychologist who specializes in understanding how people think, feel, and interact.
+Autism testing is a process designed to better understand how you or your child’s brain works and whether certain behaviors and experiences you/your child have might be related to Autism.
+At Capitol Psychological Assessment, Autism testing involves a series of assessments and conversations with a trained psychologist who specializes in understanding how people think, feel, and interact.
 The evaluation typically consists of 3-4 sessions and includes the following components:

 1. Initial Consultation: The evaluating psychologist will review the testing process with you and gather information about what you hope to gain from the evaluation, as well as questions you may have.
 Expectations, fees, and potential outcomes will all be addressed in this initial free 15-minute consultation.

 2. Initial Conversation/Interview: The evaluating psychologist will meet with you and/or your child and ask questions about you/your child’s history, experiences, challenges, and strengths.
-As part of this interview, your psychologist will also assess for other conditions- such as ADHD or social anxiety- to help rule out other diagnoses that may look like ASD.
+As part of this interview, your psychologist will also assess for other neurotypes and mental health conditions- such as ADHD or social anxiety- to help rule out other diagnoses that may look like Autism.

 4. Review of school and academic records: The psychologist may review school and academic records to gather more information about you/your child’s functioning in an academic and school setting.